wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/user-guide/pci-dss-compliance.md

 ---
-title : "About credit card payments"
+title : "PCI DSS compliance"
+weight: 20
-meta_title: "FAQ Risk and fraud - About credit card payments - MultiSafepay Docs"
+meta_title: "Credit card user guide - PCI DSS compliance - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
-weight: 2
 read_more: "."
 aliases:
+    - /faq/risk-and-fraud/about-credit-card-payments/
     - /faq/risk-and-fraud/what-do-i-need-to-know-about-credit-card-payments
 ---
-Credit cards are a very common payment method in many countries.
-Their widespread acceptance, ease of use, and ability to process payments in multiple currencies make them the ideal choice for many customers.

-## Security
 Under the [PCI DSS](/faq/general/glossary#Payment-Card-Industry-Data-Security-Standard), payment service providers and businesses that handle credit card data must follow extensive security protocols and data management practices to protect customers and merchants.
 MultiSafepay is PCI compliant and you can accept credit card payments through MultiSafepay payment pages even if you are not PCI compliant.

 ## Required information on your website